-Nag Panchami is observed on the Shukla Paksha Panchami during the Hindu calendar month of Sawan.
+Naga Panchami is falling on July 27, 2017 Thursday.
+Muhurat for Nag Panchami Puja falls between 06:17 to 08:50 (2 hrs and 32 mins).
+The Tithi on August 7 starts 04:04 and ends on August 8 at 05:58.
+Nag Panchami is observed on the Shukla Paksha Panchami during the Hindu calendar month of Savan.
 As per the Gregorian calendar Nag Panchami falls in month of July or August.
-In 2016 Nag Panchami will fall on the 7th of August.
-Nag Panchami is celebrated two days after Hariyali Teej.
+It is celebrated two days after Hariyali Teej.
 On this day women pray for the well-being of their brothers and families.
-They worship the Nag Devta (serpent God) and offer milk to them.
+They worship the Nag Devta (the Lord of serpents) and offer milk to them.

-The festival of Nag Panchami is observed by Hindus throughout India and traditionally dedicated to the worship of Nag Devta.
-As per the Hindu calendar, the worship of serpent Gods is essential on some days.
+The festival of Nag Panchami is observed by Hindus throughout India and traditionally dedicated to the worship of Nag Devata.
+As per the Hindu calendar, the worship of serpent god is.
 The Panchami Tithi especially during the month of Shravan is propitious to worship Nag Devta.
 Nag Panchami observed on the Shukla Paksha Panchami during Shravan month is highly propitious.

-It is believed that any prayers offered to snakes would be well received by the God of snakes.
-Hence snakes (as a representation of Nag Devta) are worshipped by Hindus.
-There are many serpent Gods revered in Hinduism, but these twelve are worshiped on Nag Panchami: Ananta, Vasuki, Shesha, Padma, Kambala, Karkotaka, Ashvatara, Dhritarashtra, Shankhapala, Kaliya, Takshaka and Pingala.
+It is believed that any prayers offered to the snakes would be well received by Naga Devata.
+Hence snakes (as a representation of Nag Devata) are worshipped by the Hindus.
+There are many serpent gods revered in the Vedas, but those worshiped on Nag Panchami are Ananta, Vasuki, Shesha, Padma, Kambala, Karkotaka, Ashvatara, Dhritarashtra, Shankhapala, Kaliya, Takshaka and Pingala.

 Nag Chaturthi: Many people observe a fast one day prior to Nag Panchami.
 This fasting is known as Nag Chaturthi or Nagul Chavithi.
 In the state of Andhra Pradesh this ritual is observed right after Diwali.
 It also coincides with Tamil Nadu's six days long festivity, Soora Samharam.